binayjy8/STACK/README.md

-Binay bhusan mohanta and the moment and kindne
+Binay bhusan mohanta and the moment and kindnes